 National Poetry Month

-It is the 20th anniversary of National Poetry Month and if that isn't enough to get you excited, there are special poetry themed days throughout the month.
-For example, the 17th is National Haiku Poetry Day, April 28th is National Great Poetry Reading Day.
+April is National Poetry Month and if that isn't enough to get you excited, there are more poetry-themed days throughout the month.
+For example, the 17th is National Haiku Poetry Day and April 28th is National Great Poetry Reading Day.

-Students can write a Haiku about the nature of spring and create a slide with images in Wixie or Pixie.
+Students can write a Haiku about the nature of spring and create a slide with images in Wixie.
 Import each page into one big project and print them as postcards.
 Bind the poems together to share the school library or office.

 National Tell a Story Day - April 27th

 Digital storytelling is a powerful way to connect students to the content they are learning.
 To have students practice empathy and build powerful 21st century communication skills, have them craft digital stories to share the perspective of a character in a book you are reading, a person from history, or even an animal or chemical element you are studying!